elide-dev/elide/README.md

 | [![Build](https://github.com/elide-dev/v3/actions/workflows/build.ci.yml/badge.svg)](https://github.com/elide-dev/v3/actions/workflows/build.ci.yml) | Linux (Ubuntu) | `arm64`  | `libc` | ☢️ | _Experimental_         |
 | [![Build](https://github.com/elide-dev/v3/actions/workflows/build.ci.yml/badge.svg)](https://github.com/elide-dev/v3/actions/workflows/build.ci.yml) | Windows        | `x86_64` | N/A    | ☢️ | _Experimental_         |

-Bazel, Gradle, GraalVM, and Kotlin/Native must all support a platform for Elide to work properly across architectures.
+Bazel, Gradle, GraalVM, and Kotlin/Native must support a given platform for Elide to work across architectures.

 ## What about ...?

-There are two forms of this question that typically come up from people new to Elide.
+Two forms of this question typically come up from people new to Elide's style of development.

 ### **"What about [x] functionality that I want/need?"**

-Fair question and there is no possible way to answer every variant of this.
-This caveat being said, Java, and by extension Kotlin, has **one of the richest and most active software ecosystems** on the planet, closely followed by NodeJS, via NPM.
+Java, and, by extension, Kotlin, has **one of the broadest and most active software ecosystems** on the planet, closely followed by NodeJS, via NPM.

-Elide supports both, and allows you to access software written for both.
+Elide supports both and allows you to access software written for both.
 Here are some examples to get you going.

 - _I want to..._
   - **Server-side (Micronaut)**